rust-project-primer/book/src/documentation/examples.md

 # Examples

 There are some things that I consider to be part of _documentation_ even though technically, they are not documentation.
-Those two are _unit tests_ and _examples_.
+These are _unit tests_ and _examples_.

 ## Reading